ReFloat: Low-Cost Floating-Point Processing in ReRAM for Accelerating Iterative Linear Solvers: Evaluation

-The matrices used in the evaluation are listed in Table \ref{table:matrices}.
+Table \ref{table:matrices} lists the matrices used in the evaluation.
 We evaluate on 12 solvable matrices from the SuiteSparse Matrix Collection (formerly UF Sparse Matrix Collection) \cite{davis2011university}.
-The size (number of rows) of the matrices ranges from 4,875 to 204,316 and the Number of Non-Zero entries (NNZ) of the matrices ranges from 105,339 for 1,660,579.
+The matrices' size (number of rows) ranges from 4,875 to 204,316 and the Number of Non-Zero entries (NNZ) of the matrices ranges from 105,339 for 1,660,579.
 NNZ/Row is a metric for sparsity.
 A smaller NNZ/Row indicates a sparser matrix.
 NNZ/Row ranges from 4.0 to 27.7.
 The condition number $\kappa$ ranges widely from 3.6 to 5.74e+5.
 We also visualize the matrices in Table \ref{table:matrices}.
 We apply the iterative solvers CG and BiCGSTAB on the matrices.
 The convergence criteria for the solvers is that the L-2 norm of the residual vector (we use the term ``residual'' denoted by $R^2$ for simplicity to call the L-2 norm of the residual vector in this section) is less than $10^{-8}$.
-The error ($e_i=x_i-\tilde{x}_i$) of any scalar in the solution vector is bonded by the residual, because $|e_i|^2 \leq \sum_i|e_i|^2=|\mathbf{x} - \tilde{\mathbf{x}}|^2=|\mathbf{r}|^2/|\mathbf{A}|^2=\frac{1}{|\mathbf{A}|^2}R^2$, where $|\mathbf{A}|$ is a constant.